PNU 2150 CLINICAL NUTRITION FOR HEALTH AND HEALING (3)

 Offered: spring

-NUR 4020 NURSING LEADERSHIP & HEALTH POLICY (3)
+NUR 4020 NURSING LEADERSHIP AND HEALTH POLICY (3)

 The course explores organizational and systems leadership, quality improvement, and national healthcare safety standards.
 Focus is placed on the importance of ethical decision-making, effective working relationships, delegation, and accountability when working in complex healthcare systems.
 Leadership skills to effectively negotiate change, provide safe quality care, and promote professional practice in the healthcare environment are analyzed and applied.